dan-damit/Scripts-and-Snippets/PowerShell/Purge-ComplianceSearch/PurviewTools/README.md

 A PowerShell module for purging compliance search results.
 Run the main execution script in the PurviewTools folder.
+Edge cases considered - e.g. clones the search with mailbox
+    only workload if onedrive or sharepoint data source(s) are found.

 #### - All in-line comments are in the original script one dir up.